NBISweden/module-openrefine-dm-practices/_episodes/03-filter-sort.md

 There are many entries in our data table.
 We can filter it to work on a subset of the data in the list for the next set of operations.
 Please ensure you perform this step to save time during the class.

-1. Click the down arrow next to `respondent_roof_type` > `Text filter`.
-A `respondent_roof_type` facet will appear on the left margin.
+1. Click the down arrow next to `mouse line` > `Text filter`.
+A `mouse line` facet will appear on the left margin.
-2. Type in `mabat` and press return.
-There are 58 matching rows of the original 131 rows (and these rows are selected for the subsequent steps).
+2. Type in `alk` and press return.
+There are 52 matching rows of the original 100 rows (and these rows are selected for the subsequent steps).
 3. At the top, change the view to `Show` 50 `rows`.
 This way you will see most of the matching rows.

 > ## Exercise
 >
-> 1. What roof types are selected by this procedure?
+> 1. What mouse lines are selected by this procedure?
 > 2. How would you restrict this to only one of the roof types?
 >
 > > ## Solution
 > > 1.
-Do `Facet` > `Text facet` on the `respondent_roof_type` column after filtering.
+Do `Facet` > `Text facet` on the `mouse line` column after filtering.
 This will show that
 > > two names match your filter criteria.
-They are `mabatipitched` and `mabatisloping`.
+They are `Alk3` and `alk6`.
 > > 2.
-To restrict to only one of these two roof types, you could include more letters in your filter.
+To restrict to only one of these two mouse lines, you could include more letters in your filter.
 > >
 > {: .solution}
 {: .challenge}